 Information and assistance is also provided in the following areas:

 - Pre/post interview correspondence and communication

-Global Atlantis guarantees to give each student the best education possible.
+Atlantis Aviation guarantees to give each student the best education possible.

 On successful completion of the Commercial and Certified Flight Instructor certificates, and a minimum of 250 hours in airplanes, the student is in a position to apply to entry-level jobs in the aviation industry.
 Most entry-level jobs are for flight instructor positions and a pilot will normally work as a Certified Flight Instructor for a minimum of 12-18 months.
 At that point, assuming the pilot has accumulated approximately 1,000 – 1,500 hours, he/she meet the standards of the airline industry.

-Global Atlantis provides career advisement and job search assistance for each of our graduates.
+Atlantis Aviation provides career advisement and job search assistance for each of our graduates.